janyk/mindful-me/README.md

    ```
 4. Profit 💰

-Your system will kick off at 730pm UTC time every day and email you if it thinks your going to consume more calories than you specify, enjoy!
+Your system will kick off at 9pm UTC time every day and email you if it thinks your going to consume more calories than you specify, enjoy!
 ### Notes:

 I utilised [serverless-step-functions](https://github.com/serverless-operations/serverless-step-functions) to orchestrate my stepfunctions.
 A limitation of this library is that it doesn't yet support compilation of sagemaker permissions for the IAM role it produces.

-As a result, i've created a [fork to enable this](https://github.com/janyk/serverless-step-functions/commit/4062814e89b612934f91810f71e21e49b969011e) that mindful me uses, and created a [pull request](https://github.com/serverless-operations/serverless-step-functions/pull/413) which hopefully will get some help some other folks out.
+As a result, i've created a [fork to enable this](https://github.com/janyk/serverless-step-functions/commit/4062814e89b612934f91810f71e21e49b969011e) that mindful me uses, and created a [pull request](https://github.com/serverless-operations/serverless-step-functions/pull/413) which hopefully will help some other folks out.

 I've also since had the opportunity to do some research since which makes me more interested in my blood sugars, than Calories In / Calories Out - stay tuned..

+## Executing the test suite
+Our test suite runs in a pre-commit hook.
+Some of the tests integrate with Whoops API which requires valid auth credentials.

+To avoid committing sensitive information, we have provided setEnvVars.example.js as a templat.
+For the test suite to run successfully you will need to create a new file, `.jest/setEnvVars.js` and add a valid set of Whoop credentials to the corresponding variables.
+This file is untracked.

+If this was a more legit operation with a test user, we might defer "integration" tests that require sensitive keys to run on a build machine, use SOPs or even set up a secrets manager.

 ### TODO:
 MVP is working great, but I can tidy things up a bit